 The Texas Department of Information (DIR) maintains the Information and Communications Technology (ICT) Cooperative Contracts Program that is a streamlined cooperative purchasing program for Texas State agencies, local governments, public and private education, institutions of higher education, other various public and private entities in Texas, as well as public entities outside of Texas.
-For information on the DIR Co-op Contracts program, additional information can be found at the following DIR webpage:
+Additional information on the DIR Information and Communications Technology (ICT) Cooperative Contracts Program can be found at the following DIR webpage:

 Resource Integrators maintains a Information Technology Staff Augmentation Services (ITSAC) contract, as well as a Deliverables-Based Information Technology Services (DBITS) contract with DIR to provide services to entities that are authorized to procure services through DIR.
-The information provided on this page is specific to our Deliverables-Based Information Technology Services (DBITS) contract, DIR-TSO-3970.
+For more information related to DBITS, please see DIR website for DBITS.
+The information provided on this page is specific to our Deliverables-Based Information Technology Services (DBITS) contract, DIR-CPO-4949.

-Specific Resource Integrators’ DBITS Contract information, which includes a description of our service offerings and contact information can be found at DIR-TSO-3970.
+Specific Resource Integrators’ DBITS Contract information, which includes a description of our service offerings and contact information can be found at DIR-CPO-4949.

 DBITS Services Offered by RI